boxcutter/oci/ubuntu-autoinstall/README.md

 Once you have an autoinstall.yaml file, download the ubuntu install ISO you wish to customize, and run this script to copy the `autoinstall.yaml` file to the ISO and modify the boot config so the autoinstall will be run in zero touch mode.

+## Autoinstall on the root of the installation media

 By default, this script uses the `--config-root` mode for configuring the autoinstall.
 The `autoinstall.yaml` is copied to the root of the install media.
 This is the recommended way to create a zero-touch install for Ubuntu 24.04 (or higher):

 ### Ubuntu Desktop